TheBeachLab/myComputing/README.md

 Now in Firefox go to preferences, search for `devices` and click on `security devices`.
 Click `load` and add a meaningful name like `DNIe` and locate the following file `/usr/lib/libpkcs11-dnietif.so`.
 Now you should see the reader, if you select the reader and click on `log in` you can enter your DNIe pin/password and you are all set.

+To electronically sign documents like PDF install the AUR package `autofirma`.

 ### Asus MB168B+ USB display

 ![Asus MB168B+](img/asusmonitor.jpg)